-- External headwinds have intensified since AMRO's July 2022 assessment, slowing down the region's growth momentum.
-The Covid outbreaks and downturn in the property sector are a drag on China's economy. - Global oil and food prices have declined from their earlier peaks, but headline inflation is still rising in the region, reflecting fuller pass-through of high import prices and weaker exchange rates. - The 2022 baseline growth forecast for ASEAN+3 has been revised down to 3.7%, reflecting the softer outlook for the Plus-3 economies (3.3%), despite better outlook for ASEAN (5.3%).
+- External headwinds have intensified since AMRO's July 2022 update.
+Inflationary pressures are high, global financial conditions have tightened considerably, the risk of a recession in the US and Europe has risen, and geopolitical tension has heightened. - The aggressive monetary policy tightening by the Fed is putting downward pressure on regional currencies, upward pressure on interest rates, and a sell-off in equity markets. - China's economy is weighed down by the strict containment measures in response to the sporadic Covid-19 outbreaks and the weakness of the real estate sector. - ASEAN+3 is expected to grow by 3.7% in 2022, reflecting the softer outlook for the Plus-3 economies (3.3%).
+However, ASEAN remains resilient and growth has been raised to 5.3%.
 Inflation forecast for the year is revised up to 6.2%. - For 2023, the region's growth is expected to increase to 4.6% as China recovers (Plus-3: 4.5%; ASEAN: 4.9%), with inflation moderating to about 3.4%.